kewwie/Katt/Terms.md

 ## 9. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of Sweden, without regard to its conflict of law principles.

 ## 10. Agreement to Terms